Mountain Jews: Economy

 While elsewhere in the Russian Empire, Jews were prohibited from owning land (excluding the Jews of Siberia and Central Asia), at the end of the 19th and the beginning of the 20th century, Mountain Jews owned land and were farmers and gardeners, growing mainly grain.
 Their oldest occupation was rice-growing, but they also raised silkworms and cultivated tobacco and vineyards.
 Mountain Jews and their Christian Armenian neighbors were the main producers of wine, as Muslims were prohibited by their religion from producing or consuming alcohol.
 Judaism limited some types of meat consumption.
 Unlike their neighbors, the Jews raised few domestic animals, although tanning was their third most important economic activity after farming and gardening.
 At the end of the 19th century, 6% of Jews were engaged in this trade.
 Handicrafts and commerce were mostly practiced by Jews in towns.

 The Soviet authorities bound the Mountain Jews to collective farms, but allowed them to continue their traditional cultivation of grapes, tobacco, and vegetables; and making wine.
 In practical terms, the Jews are no longer isolated from other ethnic groups.

 With increasing urbanization and sovietization in progress, by the 1930s, a layer of intelligentsia began to form.
 By the late 1960s, academic professionals, such as pharmacists, medical doctors, and engineers, were common in the community.
 Mountain Jews worked in more professional positions than did Georgian Jews, though less than the Soviet Ashkenazi community, who were based in larger cities of Russia.
 A sizable number of Mountain Jews worked in the entertainment industry in Dagestan.
-The republic's dancing ensemble "Lezginka" was led by Tankho Israilov, a Mountain Jew, from 1958–1979.
+The republic's dancing ensemble "Lezginka" was led by Tankho Israilov, a Mountain Jew, from 1958 to 1979.